Healing Golden Turmeric Elixir

 Include this elixir as part of your daily lifestyle, perhaps even subbing it out for your afternoon coffee or tea and notice the difference in 1-3 months.

-2 Cups almond milk, unsweetened 1 tsp turmeric powder (or fresh grated turmeric)
+2 Cups almond milk or coconut milk, unsweetened 1 tsp turmeric powder (or fresh grated turmeric)

 Combine all the ingredients, except the honey, in a saucepan and bring to a boil.
 Slowly lower the heat and simmer for 20-30 minutes to allow the flavours to intensify.
 Add honey to the warm mixture just before